The Best Things To Do In Buenos Aires Argentina

 San Telmo market location is easy to find in Buenos Aires: it stretches from Plaza Dorrego along Calle Defensa Street almost to Plaza de Mayo.
 Although the San Telmo market has no fixed hours it is best to visit in the early afternoon.
 If you go too early, around 10 am, you will find only a few stalls open.

 As you walk through, you’ll be surrounded by stalls selling everything from vintage antiques and handmade crafts to quirky souvenirs and local artwork.
 It’s the perfect place to hunt for unique items—maybe an old tango record, a handcrafted mate cup, or a unique piece of jewelry.
-San Telmo market is one of the best places in Buenos Aires to shop for authentic Argentine souvenirs and gifts to take back home.
+The San Telmo market is the perfect place to shop for authentic Argentine souvenirs and gifts to take back home.

 San Telmo Sunday market is one of the best places in Buenos Aires to buy Argentinean souvenirs and gifts to take home.